omarnabih99/egfwd-Payment-Application/README.md

 # Payment-Application
-C project in Embedded Systems Professional Track provided by Udacity and EGY FWD
+C project in Embedded Systems Professional Track provided by Udacity and egfwd

 • Payment systems are now available everywhere and everyone interacts with these systems every day.